The Watcher in the Woods (1980 film): Development

 The Watcher in the Woods is based on Florence Engel Randall's 1976 novel A Watcher in the Woods.
 Producer Tom Leetch pitched the project to Disney executive Ron Miller, stating that "This could be our Exorcist."
 Brian Clemens adapted the novel into a screenplay.
 However, Disney decided that Clemens' version—which had a different conclusion than that of the novel—was "too dark and threatening and black," and had Rosemary Anne Sisson revise it.
 This script was later revised again by Gerry Day in July 1979.
 Miller recruited John Hough to direct the film after seeing his previous movie, The Legend of Hell House with Roddy McDowall.

 When the film was pulled from theatres, several new endings were penned by various writers at Disney to substitute for the original.
 In addition to the work of studio writers, a number of science fiction writers, including Robert Silverberg, Joe Haldeman, and the Niven/Pournelle team, all working separately, were brought in and paid for alternate endings, but apparently none of those were used.
 Harrison Ellenshaw, the visual effects designer, later stated that there were "roughly 152" possible endings.
-Ellenshaw wrote the version of the ending that eventually accompanied the final 1981 re-released version the film.
+Ellenshaw wrote the version of the ending that eventually accompanied the final 1981 re-released version of the film.